AKD92/FileStream-Binary-Inverter/README.md

 <h3>Background History behind this massacre</h3>
 <p align="justify">
 When I first created this stupid program, I was temptated to silently cheat with some of my friends in the university, destroying their favourite stupid things on their computers.
 I was in a hurry and I wrote the first version of this program in Java within a short time.
-It was only capable of polluting, no way to fix those at all.
+It was only capable of damaging, no way to fix those damages at all.
 </p>

 <p align="justify">